TrieuF/KASD_Maps/README.md

-This is roughly the first 60% of the projct for the "Advanced Full Stack Web Development" course of the OTH Regesnburg
+This is roughly the first 60% of the project for the "Advanced Full Stack Web Development" course (OTH Regensburg)